barc/backbone.giraffe/README.md

 of URLs using app events and arguments.

 - __Giraffe.Model__ and __Giraffe.Collection__ are thin wrappers that add
 __Giraffe__'s lifecycle management and app events.
-Any object can add this functionality via `Giraffe.configure`.
+Any object can mix in this functionality via `Giraffe.configure`.

 ## Documentation